Regular semisimple Hessenberg varieties with cohomology rings generated in degree two: Sufficiency

 \textbf{Acknowledgment.}

-We thank Yunhyung Cho for his help on moment map.
+We thank Yunhyung Cho for his help on moment map, Jan-Li Lin for informing us of his paper \cite{lin22}, and Tatsuya Horiguchi for his useful comment on Section~\ref{sect:sufficiency}.
 Masuda was supported in part by JSPS Grant-in-Aid for Scientific Research 22K03292 and a HSE University Basic Research Program.
 This work was partly supported by Osaka Central Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849).